 My dad loved his 1983 Impala so much that in 2003 we bought a White 2003 Chevrolet Impala.
 Almost immediately we had problems.
 The lights were too dim and plus the sixteen-inch tires were too expensive.
 On top of that we had to change the starter twice two years apart.
 And now the coolant temperature sensor is starting to go out on it.
 Ever since the car's warranty expired the engine temperature gauge goes between half and the red, and I just cranked the car.
 My dad is saying buying this car was a mistake.

 REPUBLIC, MISSOURI -- I also have purchased a 2004 Impala.
-I have to admit I was warned about GM paint before I purchased it.
-(By the dealer may I say).
-The car is in perfect condition inside and out except almost over night the hood of the car started peeling.
+I have to admit I was warned about GM paint before I purchased it (by the dealer may I say).
+The car is in perfect condition inside and out, except almost over night the hood of the car started peeling.
 It was worse every day.
 I took it to dealer, which gave me a hefty estimate of 970.00 to repaint the hood.
 The dealer said it was a bad top coat or sealer on the paint.
 Unless you want to add an additional thousand to the purchase price, I would suggest to get a different vehicle.

 TOWN IN CA, CALIFORNIA -- I bought my 2004 Impala new and have what the service people at the Chevy dealer call a fluke car and a fluke every time I come in.
 The last time I was picking it up from the service shop at Chevy, the key got stuck before they could even give it back to me.
 Nothing more than a $537 repair.
 The warranty paid it. but I think GMC needs to build a better product.
 This car has had both outer tie rods, both front hubs, a rack and pinion, plus an intermediate shaft, all of which are life-threatening failures.